Does a Guru or the Enlightened one feel sadness? Do they actually fall sick?

 First of all, it is not a silly question.
 I am sure there are many people out there who had this question in mind and would be grateful that you asked.
 We need to clear this from our heads that Enlightenment is something magical.
 It is not magic.
 It is achievable by everyone.
 It is just the highest possible state of awareness.

 You know that your drill machine is your tool, your hammer is a tool, your car is your tool.
 You are not the car, you have a car.
 Just like that you are not the body, you have a body.
 You are not the mind, you have a mind.
-We understand this theoretically/intellectually but an Enlightened one like a Guru has realized it and has attained the highest state of awareness.
+We understand this theoretically/intellectually but an Enlightened One has realized it and has attained the highest state of awareness.

 In this highest state of awareness, the Gnyani (wise one) knows that he is not the body, he is not the mind.
 He is in a constant state of awareness that he is the Self/Purusha/Consciousness that is using the tools called body and mind.
 Therefore he knows how to disassociate from the body and mind.
 So if there is discomfort happening to the body, it does not affect him.